samesense/tea_docs/lodging.md

 HK airport has free wifi available.

 ### SIM card purchase
 Hong Kong's cell coverage is very good.
-SIM card is available at HKG airport.
+Pre-paid SIM card is available at HKG airport.

 Convenience stores such as 7-11, Circle K, and VanGo offer SIM card and reload voucher.